Robert A. Weinberg, PhD

 Whitehead Institute for Biomedical Research

 The origin of aggressive breast cancers can be traced to a change that breast cancer cells undergo as they evolve from a more benign to a more malignant, aggressive state.
-This change, termed the epithelial-mesenchymal transition (EMT), confers on them traits such as movement, invasiveness, a resistance to therapy, and an ability to renew themselves - the last trait associated with the behavior of cancer stem cells.
-The latter, which serve as the pioneers of new metastases, are more resistant to therapy and must be eradicated in order to prevent the delayed relapses that threaten many women who are initially treated and ostensibly cured of breast cancer.
-Dr. Weinberg's BCRF-funded study addresses the origins of these cancer stem cells and how their development may be prevented within tumors.
+This change, termed the epithelial-mesenchymal transition (EMT), confers on them traits such as movement, invasiveness, a resistance to therapy, and an ability to generate more copies of themselves – the last trait associated with the behavior of cancer stem cells.
+Such cells, which serve as the pioneers of new metastases, must be eradicated in order to prevent the delayed relapses that threaten many women who are initially treated and ostensibly cured of breast cancer.
+Dr. Weinberg's team researches the origins of these cancer stem cells and how their development may be prevented within tumors.

 Dr. Weinberg is a founding member of the Whitehead Institute for Biomedical Research and the Daniel K. Ludwig Professor for Cancer Research at the Massachusetts Institute of Technology (MIT).
 He is also the first Director of the Ludwig Cancer Center at MIT.
 He is an internationally recognized authority on the genetic basis of human cancer.

 Dr. Weinberg and his colleagues isolated the first human cancer-causing gene, the ras oncogene, and the first known tumor suppressor gene, Rb, the retinoblastoma gene.
 The principal goal of his research program is to determine how oncogenes, their normal counterparts (proto-oncogenes), and tumor suppressor genes fit together in the complex circuitry that controls cell growth.
 More recently, his group has succeeded in creating the first genetically defined human cancer cells.
 He is particularly interested in applying this knowledge to improve the diagnosis and treatment of breast cancer.